johnliu55tw/GetMyEnv/README.md

 2. Modify [`hosts.yml`](./hosts.yml) for the local or remote machine to be provisioned.

-3. `$ ansible-playbook -i hosts.yml playbooks/playbook.yml`
+3. `$ ansible-playbook -i hosts.yml playbooks/playbook.yml`.
+Added `-K` if you
+are running locally and wish Ansible to prompt for `sudo` password.

 4. Have a cup of coffee and enjoy the environment ;)